Sailing In Shetland

 comfortable, solid, robust and of pleasing lines; she is a pleasure to sail on.

-All voyage notes refer only to possible itineraries – where we sail, the type of sailing and passage lengths and the places we call into will be entirely dependent on the wind and weather at the time.
+All voyage notes refer only to possible itineraries – where we sail, passage lengths and the places we call into will be entirely dependent on the wind and weather at the time.

 What’s included in the price?

 - All meals onboard

 We provide breakfast, lunch and dinner every day.
 Obviously, if you choose to eat ashore, this is at your own expense.
 We can cater for most diets, but you must let us know about special diets at the time of booking.
 We cannot cater for special diets at short notice.

 - Non-alcoholic drinks

 Ships rules are no drinking alcohol at sea or if we are about to sail.
 This does NOT mean Trinovante is a dry boat – it’s fine to have a drink in the evening when we are at anchor or alongside.
 We don’t sell alcohol on board so bring your own.